lynx-r/vue-mvp-architecture/src/modules/marketplace/pages/some-shop/README.md

-# The idea
+# A child page

-The clue idea of this folder is presenting it as a nested page with the same structure as the root page.
+The same structure as the root page